 Technology Fund projects enhance service delivery to the community and to City staff through efficient and effective implementation of information technology solutions.
-The major projects for 2020-2024 are the Enterprise Resource Planning Upgrade (\$4.7 million) and City Council Chambers Upgrade (\$1.7 million), which are both programmed to be complete in FY 2020.
+Of the \$7.9 million in funding for FY 2020, \$2.3 million is recommended to be reappropriated from FY 2019 for continuation of the projects in FY 2020.
+The major projects for 2020-2024 are the Enterprise Resource Planning Upgrade (\$4.7 million) and City Council Chambers Upgrade (\$1.7 million), which are both currently programmed to be completed in FY 2020.